mtcbpdcdubai/Webtember_MTC/docs/Session 3.md

 # **3. Create a React project**
-1. Create a template React project, using Vite. ([official docs](https://v3.tailwindcss.com/docs/guides/vite))
+Create a template React project, using Vite and Tailwind. ([official docs for Vite](https://v3.tailwindcss.com/docs/guides/vite))

-    In your Documents folder, run these commands, **one by one**.
+1. In your Documents folder, run these commands, **one by one**.
 Here, `my-portfolio` is the folder name.
 Change it to whatever you want.

     ```shell
     npm create vite@latest my-portfolio -- --template react